-Arena organizes and hosts the annual European Investigative Journalism Conference & Dataharvest, usually held in May.
+Arena organizes and hosts the annual Dataharvest – the European Investigative Journalism Conference, usually held in May (in 2020 postponed to November because of the coronavirus).

 Journalists play a key role when it comes to assisting the public discourse on national issues, which are increasingly connected to regional and global developments.
 Hence, in order to cover issues with greater accuracy, journalists are more and more compelled to establish sound networks with their peers, to exchange data and experiences, and together develop and learn cutting-edge methodologies.